-Applicants will be able to check the status of their application by creating a friend account (instructions).
+Applicants are able to check the status of their application by creating a friend account (instructions).

 Our prospective student pages provide important information about the Ph.D.
 Program in Communication Studies and how to apply.
 If you have any questions or concerns, please feel free to contact Amy Eaton, Graduate Program Coordinator at firstname.lastname@example.org or 734-764-0420.